Sometimes, people close to us need help because of age, illness or a disability. When this happens, we become caregivers.

 Plan Ahead for Peace of Mind

-There a many legal tools to plan for the unexpected.
+There are many legal tools to plan for the unexpected.
 And others that let caregivers make decisions on behalf of someone else.

 Legal Protections for Vulnerable People